AresMUSH/aresmush/game/plugins/handles/help/handles.md

 For more information and help on creating your handle, see: http://aresmush.com/handles/

 Having a handle is only useful once you `link` characters to it.
 This tells the game which characters on which games are yours.
 Linking is optional; you can pick and choose which characters you want to link.
-Linking is a two-step process to verify your identity on both AresCentral and the local game.
 You will need a link code from AresCentral, as explained in the handles article above.
 When you have it, you can do:

 `handle/link <handle name>=<link code>`